2019 Artist in Schools | LaVon Van Williams

 Folk Artist LaVon Van Williams will share his talents with students at three local schools before the festival.
-Demonstrations and discussions with students will be at Maiden Middle School on Wed., Grandview Middle School on Thursday and Clyde Campbell Elementary School on Friday.
+Demonstrations and discussions with students will be at Viewmont Elementary School on Wednesday, North Newton Elementary School on Thursday and Sherrills Ford Elementary School on Friday.

 LaVon Van Williams, Jr. was born in Lakeland, Florida.
 His Florida Roots, however, began in Sanford, Florida, his mother’s home town where her father and mother, David and Pearl Wright, lived, and where David, who privately wrote poems to and played the harmonica for Pearl Thompson, his wife-to-be, worked for many years as a Fireman on the Atlantic Coastline Railroad.